Free Kentucky Lease Agreement Templates (Word, PDF)

 Kentucky Lease Agreement

-A Kentucky lease agreement is where the property owner or lessor offers the tenant or lessee the leased land or building for a specific time without ownership or rights to sell or encumber anything but to use until the contract ends.
+A lease agreement is where the property owner or lessor offers the tenant or lessee the leased land or building for a specific time without ownership or rights to sell or encumber anything but to use until the contract ends.
 The agreement is used for both commercial and residential property in Kentucky.
-Commercial lease agreements are governed by KRS Chapter 355.2A, while residential agreements are governed by KRS Chapter 383.
+Commercial ones are governed by KRS Chapter 355.2A, while residential agreements are governed by KRS Chapter 383.

 Lease Agreement Types